 Lochranza Youth Hostel sits on the banks of Loch Ranza opposite a 13th century ruined castle.
 The village of Lochranza itself is almost surrounded by hills and is a wonderful place to get away from the hustle and bustle of city life for a few days.

 The youth hostel garden is a great spot to watch wildlife, including red deer, red squirrel, grey seals, otters and golden eagles.
 The hostel benefits from a great bus connection with the bus stop only 5 minutes walk away.

-Lochranza is the ideal base for tackling the many trails and ridges of the Arran mountains including Goat Fell, the island's highest peak.
-For the less ambitious the Cock of Arran walk, the finest low level trek on the island, starts and finishes at the hostel.
+Lochranza is an ideal base for tackling the many trails and ridges of the Arran mountains including Goat Fell, the island's highest peak.
+For the less ambitious the Cock of Arran walk, which provides a beautifully scenic low level trek, starts and finishes at the hostel.
 Experienced cyclists will enjoy the challenge of the circular 58 mile ride round the island.